ComorosOfficial Name: Union of the Comoros

 The Union of the Comoros is a developing nation located in the Indian Ocean off the east coast of Africa.
-Comoros consists of three islands--Ngazidja (also known as Grande Comore), Moheli, and Anjouan -- that cover about 900 square miles.
-A fourth island, Mayotte, officially changed status from a French “collectivity” to an actual French Department in March 2011.
+The Union of the Comoros consists of three islands - Ngazidja (also known as Grande Comore), Moheli, and Anjouan - that cover about 900 square miles.
+The fourth Comoros island, Mayotte, claimed by Comoros but administered by France, officially changed status from a French “collectivity” to an actual French Department in March 2011.
 All four islands are within the consular jurisdiction of the U.S. Embassy in Antananarivo, Madagascar.
 Ngazidja is home to the capital city, Moroni, and is the most developed of the three islands.
 Facilities for tourism are limited and telecommunication links are unreliable.
-French, Arabic, Swahili, and Comorian are spoken.
+Shikomorian, French, and Arabic are spoken.
 Read the Department of State’s Fact Sheet on Comoros for additional information on U.S. – Comoros relations.

 Entry, Exit & Visa Requirements

 A passport and onward/return ticket are required.
 Visas are available from the Comoran Mission to the United Nations in New York; U.S. citizens visiting Comoros can obtain a visa upon entry for a fee of sixty Euros.
 Travelers should obtain the latest details from the Mission of the Union of Comoros, 420 East 50th Street, New York, NY 10022; telephone number (212) 972-8010, fax (212) 983-4712.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Comoros.

 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.